Inist-CNRS/lodex/README.md

 ## Adding a new loader

-You can add new loader to lodex.
+You can add new loaders to lodex.
-Loader are added in the `src/api/loaders` directory.
+Loaders are added in the `src/api/loaders` directory.
-A loader receive a config and the uploaded file as a stream, and return the modified stream. example of a csv parser:
+A loader receives a config and the uploaded file as a stream, and returns the modified stream.
+Example of a csv parser:
 ```js
 // src/api/loaders/parseCsv.js
 import parseCsv from 'csv-parse';